FioChuck/cloud-composer-demo/README.md

 ```

-This sample jar file can be built using the [this template](https://github.com/FioChuck/scala_template/blob/master/src/main/scala/BqDemo.scala).
+This sample jar file can be built and deployed using [this template](https://github.com/FioChuck/scala_template/blob/master/src/main/scala/BqDemo.scala).
+Notice the source parquet files are registered as a BigLake table allowing the dataframe reader to use `.format(bigquery)`.

 The entire process can be diagramed as follows: